yusuf-saif/amis-fct/docs/pm/06-prd.md

 1. AMIS FCT holds or can renew control of the amisfct.org domain.
 2. The association has, or will create, an official email address (e.g., `info@amisfct.org`) for form submissions.
-3. A named Content Manager and a named Dues Manager within the association will be trained and responsible for their respective admin dashboard responsibilities post-launch.
+3. A named Super Admin and at least one named Editor within the association will be trained and responsible for admin dashboard operations post-launch.
 4. All seed school data will be supplied in a structured spreadsheet by Week 6.
 5. The association approves the use of Google Maps (free tier) for map embeds.
 If not, OpenStreetMap (Leaflet) will be substituted.
 6. The project is hosted in a cloud environment; no on-premise server.